m-bers/f5-aws-cloudformation-v2-tf/README.md

 2. Create a `terraform.tfvars` file with your parameters for the template--use [this](https://github.com/F5Networks/f5-aws-cloudformation-v2/tree/main/examples/failover#template-input-parameters) as a guide.

+Make sure you set `s3BucketRegion` to something other than `us-east-1` if you are deploying in a different region.

 > [!NOTE]
 > In order to allow you to fully edit the source CloudFormation template, this project takes over several of the input parameters if you don't supply your own value: